 ACDF surgery success rate

 This surgery has a high success rate.
-Between 93 to 100 percent of people who’ve had ACDF surgery for arm pain reported relief from pain, and 73 to 83 percent of people who had ACDF surgery for neck pain reported positive results.
+Between of people who’ve had ACDF surgery for arm pain reported relief from pain, and of people who had ACDF surgery for neck pain reported positive results.

 Your surgeon and anesthesiologist will use general anesthesia to help you remain unconscious throughout the entire surgery.
 Talk to your doctor about the possible complications of surgery before you have ACDF surgery, such as blood clots or infections.